Gotham2006/QB_Combine_Public/README.md

 The largest correlations occurred for the Broad Jump and 40-yard dash.
 This aligns with the modern NFL’s shift toward mobile quarterbacks, where the 40-yard dash measures speed and scramble potential; Broad Jump serves as a proxy for lower-body explosiveness, the source of arm strength.

-The greatest example of this (Glaze)
+The greatest example of this

 ![THE GOAT](QB%20Combine/Plots/Lamar_Jackson_Ravens.webp)